ZarTek-Creole/ATcl/README.md

 - **Precise execution timing**:
   - Tracks the execution time of commands with microsecond precision.
   - Results are dynamically formatted for readability in microseconds (`µs`) or milliseconds (`ms`).

+- **Multi-line and dynamic outputs**:
+  - Handles and formats outputs spanning multiple lines for readability.

 ---